AFKWarrior28/ClassDAmp/README.md

 ![PCB Final](https://github.com/user-attachments/assets/a87f4388-1d40-4260-8941-583ed1daa637)

+The kit includes: 1x Class-D amplifier PCB, 1x component bag, and 1x speaker driver.
 In order to recieve a kit, you must complete the Science Resource Shop Orientation course (self-register on LEARN).
 Once that is complete, please email me at j6hao@uwaterloo.ca to arrange for a kit pickup.

 # Science Resource Shop